slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - Do what scares you until it doesn't.
+- humble enough to know i'm replaceable. cocky enough to know is a downgrade.
 -->

 > *"Man is not what he thinks he is, he is what he hides."